G-EDM/SERVO42C-XIAO-ESP32C3-UART-Library/README.md

 MKS42C UART GND to the 12v GND.
 MKS42C UART 3.3v is not needed in this configuration.

-12v +- to the pwer input of the MKS42C ( there are on the right of the 6 Pin connector.
+12v +- power input of the MKS42C are on the right of the 6 Pin connector.